MONDERASDOR/AspectPlusPlus/README.md

    'java' is not recognized...
    ```
    Solution:
-   - AT++ uses its own Java runtime
+   - AT++ requires Jdk to be installed.
-   - No system Java required
+   - Java Runtime still wasn't added        to the lang
    - Check AT++_HOME/jre directory

 ### Environment Variables